shakes76/PatternAnalysis-2024/recognition/CN_AD_Classification_46991656/README.md

 <br>

 ## How It Works
-The GFNet model processes brain images by breaking them down into smaller sections, called patches.
+The Vision Transformer model processes brain images by breaking them down into smaller sections, called patches.
 Each patch is then transformed into a format that the model can understand.
 We also add a special token to represent the overall image, along with information about where each patch is located.

 The model uses a series of layers that work together to recognize patterns and features in the images, which helps it determine whether an image shows a healthy brain or one affected by Alzheimer’s.
 Finally, the model outputs a prediction based on what it has learned from the images.